/ 11 min read /

 Its key features include:

-• Intuitive UI - with self-service analytics features - allows non-technical users to explore data (by adding filters) on embedded dashboards.
+• Interactive control with self-service analytics features.
+This allows non-technical users to explore data (by adding filters) on embedded dashboards.
 Provides customers with a high-quality analytical experience.

 • Platform-Agnostic: Holistics dashboards can be embedded in any web application software irrespective of the language it’s built on.
 Whether it’s Ruby, Nodejs, Python, or even Elixir, we've got you covered!